nutanix-japan/lookup23/tunnel.md

    - Path - optional

 6. Identity provides - One-time PIP
-7. Choose Include email domains
+7. Choose the email domains that you would like allow

-Browse to you ``subdomain.domain.com``
+Browse to you ``subdomain.domain.com`` with a secure SSL cert.

 That's it